hasanen/phrack-downloader/README.md

 cargo run -- convert-issue --all-issues --format txt # generates single .txt of all articles per publication/issue cargo run -- sync-with-calibre # ability to sync generated txt, pdf and epub files with calibre library, with proper metadata (eg. using series-field)
 ```

+## TODO:

+- [ ] Implement commands in "Commands TBD"
+- [ ] Add GH Actions to check the build
+- [ ] Add GH action to publish build to crates.io